 When you cut the felt in step 2 make sure to cut in more than half way (about 2 thirds) or the stem will be too large.
 For the large brooch make the felt strip longer and wider.
 To glue the flowers on hair pins I used power adhesive ( I don't know if that's the right word, it's very strong glue).

-You can find the lollipop colored hairclips here and the vintage looking brass ones here in my Etsy shop.
+You can find the lollipop colored hairclips here and the

 I did an Etsy Lab in Berlin yesterday.
 We made felt hairpins and brooches.
 Lot's of fun and new ideas everywhere.
 I'm adding the hairpin supplies to the shop today and some tutorials on how to make the felt flowers will pop up during the next days here on the blog.